MaxKorbmacher/HBA/README.md

 As another stringent test, one can manipulate individual subject data to range values within a plausible spectrum indicating degeneration up to swelling considering single brain regions or networks (i.e., several regions at once).

-Examples will be implemented soon of both a single subject at first and then also
+Examples will be implemented soon of both a single subject at first and then also group level statistics across such individual level simulations.

-sAs a
+For more information or questions contact Max Korbmacher: max.korbmacher[at]gmail.com